 Segmented or continuousrim blade?

-Segmented and continuous rim blades are designed for the same task, but offer differences in speed, performance and longevity.
+The design of continuous and segmented rim blades are for the same task.
+However, they offer differences in speed, performance and longevity.
 Segmented blades have a thicker segment and higher diamond concentration for longer life and greater ability to resist very abrasive materials.
 They also have a thicker core and open gullets, so they are well suited for high production and heavy use.
-The blade segments are laser-welded, so they can be repaired.
+Repairing the blade segments is easier due to laser-welding.

 However, segmented blades have disadvantages.
 The thicker segment results in a slightly lower cutting speed and the open gullets make a rougher cut.
 Continuous-rim blade have a thinner rim and greater surface area that delivers aggressive cutting speeds and less dust and a smooth, chip-free cut.
 It’s a good choice for very hard materials such as stone, marble and decorative edges.
 Like segmented blades, continuous-rim blades also have downsides.The thinner rim and lower diamond concentration result in shorter blade life and wear fast in very abrasive materials.
 Their thinner core and no gullets means they cannot dissipate heat as fast as a segmented blade and can warp when overheated.
-Finally, they cannot be repaired.
+Repairing it is not, however, possible.

 Your diamond blade distributor is provided with a wealth of information from the manufacturer and can help with additional blade selection tips.